dekadans/tablejs/readme.md

 tablejs
 =======

-tablejs is a small jQuery plug-in to automatically create HTML-tables from CSV-files.
+tablejs is a small jQuery plug-in to automatically create sortable HTML-tables from CSV-files.

 Live example
 ------------